By Nathan Gorsch | June 4, 2021, 4:25 PM PT

 I think we need to talk about school formation.

 Not school redesign, but school design.
 We need a new version of school that better meets the needs of our students.
 Small changes are not going to be enough to meet the needs of our students in a world that has changed quite rapidly in the last few decades.

-This series is intended to tell that story.
+This series on school redesign is intended to tell that story.

 Not as a step-by-step implementation manual, but hopefully as inspiration for you to think about the way you might design an educational system to meet the needs of your students.